PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Having read through the Menu section, you may have noticed that the right click menu and the button menu have a format that is a little odd as there is a part of it that is not utilized (the first very string).
 Perhaps the words "Not Used" should be in the examples....
 But, there's a reason to retain words there that make sense.

-The reason for this is an architectural one, but it also has a convienence for the user.
+The reason for this is an architectural one, but it also has a convenience for the user.
 You can put the individual menu items (button and right click) into a list and you'll have a menu bar definition.

-This would work to make a menu bar from a series of these individual menu defintions:
+This would work to make a menu bar from a series of these individual menu definitions:

 ```python
 menu_bar = [right_click_menu_1, right_click_menu_2, button_menu_def ]